Far-right terrorism in Australia: Right-wing extremism

-Background
+History

 20th century

 Far-right violent extremist groups have existed in Australia since the early 20th century, but their activities and impact has been minimal.
 After the First World War, there was an ex-soldiers' fascist movement in New South Wales known as the New Guard, a short-lived paramilitary organisation, which emerged from the Sydney-based Old Guard in 1931, during the Great Depression, and regarded by some as the most successful fascist organisation in Australian history.
 The White Army, or League of National Security (LNS), formed in Victoria around 1931 and attracted some former members of the New Guard, but the far right only became a stronger force in the late 1930s, with the Australia First Movement, who believed in a white Australia.
 Alexander Rud Mills was a vocal supporter, who also believed in "a racial interpretation of Odinism".
 In 1941, plans to assassinate prominent Australians and to sabotage sites in Australia were discovered in the possession of Western Australian members.